nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * Urban virtuous cycle
     * Dense urban core  ➔  shorter distances  ➔  less overhead

-* <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.
-This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
+* <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.[^scale] This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
   * wages
   * wealth
   * patents